Skip to Content

 Might Fade Your Hair Color

 As steam opens the cuticles it lightens your dye pigments in the process.
-This in turn results in your hair color fading faster.
+This in turn results in your hair color fading faster than usual.
+Although it won’t lighten it right away but overtime the color fade would be quite evident.

 Time-consuming